Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Applications of differentiable capabilities

 where $\hat{\omega}(r_k)$ is the averaged target correlation computed from the fiducial \textsc{tng300} catalog and $W_k$ are inverse-variance weights, determined by estimating the variance of $\hat{\omega}(r_k)$ across multiple orientation realizations at fixed positions.
 We generate $20$ independent orientation samples at reference IA parameter values and compute:

 where $\sigma^2_{\omega}(r_k)$ is the empirical variance in bin $k$ and $\epsilon = 10^{-6}$ provides numerical stability to prevent division by zero in bins with very low variance.
 The weights are normalized such that $\sum_k W_k = 1$.
-This inverse-variance weighting approximates the covariance due to galaxy shape noise, which is in general dominant over the sample variance at the scales being considered \citep{vanalfen_2023}.
+These inverse-variance weights serve only to improve convergence by preventing high-variance bins from dominating the gradient updates, and approximates the covariance due to galaxy shape noise, which is in general dominant over the sample variance at the scales being considered \citep{vanalfen_2023}.
 While the jackknife covariances that account for both sample variance and galaxy shape noise from the \textsc{TNG300} data itself are available following the procedure of \citet{vanalfen_2023}, we instead use a diagonal variance estimate obtained by averaging over many \diffhodia orientation realizations (for fixed galaxy positions), which serves as a proxy for the shape noise and is considerably more computationally efficient.
 More detail on optimization hyperparameters is given in Appendix \ref{app:hyperparams}.

 \textbf{Results.} Figure~\ref{fig:omega_optimization} shows the results of gradient-based optimization of IA parameters using the differentiable $\omega(r)$ objective.
 We perform 50 independent optimization runs from random initializations uniformly sampled from $\mu \in [-1.0, 1.0]$, each run for 2000 optimization steps.
 The optimization successfully recovers the target parameters across all initializations, with mean recovered values $\mucen = 0.791 \pm 0.003$ and $\musat = 0.303 \pm 0.009$, compared to target values of $\mucen = 0.79$ and $\musat = 0.30$.
 All converged solutions lie well within the expected statistical uncertainty, shown in pink in Figure \ref{fig:omega_optimization}.